angel-marin/morm/README.md

 ### Micro ORM

 I usually make web projects with Doctrine.
-I like the sintax, but with small projects I don't need all the extra posibilities of Doctrine So I decide create a Micro ORM so I can use a similar sintax but simpler.
+I like the sintax, but with small projects I don't need all the extra posibilities of Doctrine, so I decide create a Micro ORM which I can use a similar sintax but simpler.

 ### INSTALATION